Tullamore railway station: History

 By 1975 CIE had upgraded the Portarlington to Athlone line to be the mainline to Galway.
 This came with an increase in frequency and a decrease in journey times.

 There were now 6 weekday trains per day to Athlone with 4 going directly on to Galway.
 On Sundays there were 3 services to Athlone.
 Athlone's current station would become the only passenger station in the town by 1985.

 In the opposite direction, there were 5 weekday trains to Dublin Heuston with 2 on Sundays.
 The fastest train between Tullamore and Heuston was reduced to 1 hour and 11 minutes.

+Present Day

 In 2025, there are 32 weekday trains that serve Tullamore with the fastest journey between Heuston and Tullamore taking 47 minutes.

 In 2024, Tullamore Railway Station, with 457,708 passengers, accounted for almost 1 per cent of the total number of Irish Rail passengers per year (50.7m).

+With lengths of 186 and 185 metres respectively, platform 1 and 2 can accommodate 22000 consists of up to 8 railcars in length.